Skip to main content

 How to set up regions:

-1. Go to Stores & Files > Inventory > File Settings> Purchasing Settings.
+1. Go to Stores & Files → Inventory Files → File Settings → Forecasting Report.

 2. Enable Regions.